 Skip to Content

-Article 1 - Purpose
+Article 1 Purpose

-The present general terms and conditions, hereinafter referred to as "GTC," are those of ICT-SQUARE SRL, a company under Belgian law with its registered office at Rue de la Cabocherie 1 in 7711 DOTTIGNIES, operating under the trade name "WAPPLI," registered with the Crossroads Bank for Enterprises under number 0773.531.745 (hereinafter referred to as "WAPPLI").
-They are the only terms applicable between the parties, to the exclusion of any other conditions, reservations, restrictions, or clauses arising from Clients, unless expressly and in writing accepted by WAPPLI.
+The present general conditions, hereinafter referred to as "GTC," are those of ICT-SQUARE SRL, a Belgian company operating under the trade name "WAPPLI," registered with the Crossroads Bank for Enterprises under number 0773.531.745, and of WAPPLI SRL, a Belgian company registered with the Crossroads Bank for Enterprises under number 1023.210.141, having its registered office at Rue de la Cabocherie 1A in 7711 DOTTIGNIES, hereinafter referred to as "WAPPLI."
+They are the only applicable terms between the parties, to the exclusion of any other conditions, reservations, restrictions, or clauses emanating from Clients, unless expressly and in writing accepted by WAPPLI.
 They therefore apply to all Offers, Orders, deliveries of products, and services provided by WAPPLI, to all agreements concluded between WAPPLI and the Client, as well as to all ongoing services that have not been subject to a specific agreement, unless a written derogation is expressly accepted by WAPPLI.

 The term "Application" used in these general terms and conditions, or in any offer, order, or agreement, refers to adaptations of existing software, the creation of data recovery software or interface software, complementary developments to the software packages for which the Client has acquired the right to use, or to one or more applications of the Client, as well as any other specific solution developed for the Client.
 It also includes the specific design and development for the Client of applications for mobile devices, such as tablets and smartphones, intended either to be used internally by the Client (in-house) or to be transferred, accessible, and functional on platforms owned by third parties such as, for example, Apple AppStore, Google Play Store, and Windows Store.